Gordon Dooley: Life and career

+On screen, Dooley played the doll in the charade scene of the 1922 feature-length silent film Beauty's Worth; a Paramount Pictures movie directed by Robert G. Vignola and starring Marion Davies.
+He also appeared in two short films: A Rag, a Bone and a Hank of Hair (1917) and Palm Missed (1921).

 Gordon Dooley suffered a nervous breakdown in May 1929.
 He died of pneumonia in Philadelphia, Pennsylvania, the next year at age 31, and was buried in Holy Cross Cemetery in Yeadon, Pennsylvania.